Flaxmbot/pivvo/CONTRIBUTING.md

 We welcome contributions in various forms:

 ### 🐛 Bug Reports
 - Found a bug?
-[Open an issue](https://github.com/Flaxmbot/pysmith/issues/new?template=bug_report.md) with detailed steps to reproduce
+[Open an issue](https://github.com/Flaxmbot/pivvo/issues/new?template=bug_report.md) with detailed steps to reproduce
-- Include your Python version, OS, and PySmith version
+- Include your Python version, OS, and pivvo version
 - Screenshots or error logs are helpful

 ### ✨ Feature Requests
 - Have an idea for a new feature?
-[Create a feature request](https://github.com/Flaxmbot/pysmith/issues/new?template=feature_request.md)
+[Create a feature request](https://github.com/Flaxmbot/pivvo/issues/new?template=feature_request.md)
 - Describe the problem it solves and how it would work
-- Consider if it aligns with PySmith's goal of streamlining Python project management
+- Consider if it aligns with pivvo's goal of streamlining Python project management

 ### 📚 Documentation
 - Improve existing documentation